-For the years ended December 31, 2021, and 2020, operating lease expense was \$10.0 million and \$11.1 million and variable lease expense was \$2.1 million and \$1.8 million, respectively.
-For the years ended December 31, 2021, and 2020, the Company paid \$8.4 million and \$9.6 million, respectively, for amounts included in the measurement of operating lease liabilities and recorded \$0.3 million and \$1.7 million, respectively, of right-of-use assets and \$0.3 million and \$0.5 million, respectively, of tenant improvements paid through lease incentives in exchange for new operating lease liabilities.
+For the years ended December 31, 2022, and 2021, operating lease expense was \$9.8 million and \$10.0 million and variable lease expense was \$1.7 million and \$2.1 million, respectively.
+For the years ended December 31, 2022, and 2021, the Company paid \$8.3 million and \$8.4 million, respectively, for amounts included in the measurement of operating lease liabilities and recorded \$8.9 million and \$0.3 million, respectively, of right-of-use assets.
+For the year ended December 31, 2022, there were no tenant improvements paid through lease incentives in exchange for new operating lease liabilities.
+For the year ended December 31, 2021, there were \$0.3 million of tenant improvements paid through lease incentives in exchange for new operating lease liabilities.

-Commitments under finance leases are not significant for the year ended December 31, 2021.
+Commitments under finance leases are not significant for the year ended December 31, 2022.